-Length: 1.3 miles (entire loop) Difficulty: Easy Type of use: Hiking This trail travels through extensive areas of Red Cedar forest and wet, mixed woods which form a buffer zone for shorebirds, water birds and waterfowl visiting the shoreline of the preserve.
-The forest also provides habitat for many passerines, i.e., perching birds such as warblers and sparrows.
-After following the trail for about one half-mile, a trail to the right will take you to a bird watching blind.
+Length: 1.3 miles (entire loop)

+This trail travels through extensive areas of red cedar forest and wet, mixed woods which form a buffer zone for the shorebirds, water birds and waterfowl visiting the shoreline of the preserve.
+The forest also provides habitat for many passerines.
+After following the trail for about one half mile, a trail to the right will take you to a bird watching blind.
 From there you can view shorebirds feeding on the insects and crustaceans they find in the algae mats.

 Continue south on the path to the high dune overlook.
-From this overlook you can view the dunes of Black Pond Wildlife Management Area, the tallest dunes in the Northeastern U.S. outside of Cape Cod.
+From this overlook you can view the dunes of Black Pond Wildlife Management Area, the tallest dunes in the northeastern U.S. outside of Cape Cod.
 At this point you can either continue across the outlet and follow the beach to Black Pond WMA, or follow the trail behind you back to the El Dorado parking area.
-If you decide to cross the Black Pond outlet, a string-fenced trail may be present.
-If so, please stay within the string-fencing to reach Black Pond WMA.
+If you decide to cross the Black Pond outlet, a string fenced trail may be present.
+If so, please stay within the string fencing to reach Black Pond WMA.
 A word of warning: Currents in the outlet can be dangerous!